Seminar

 Please refer to the website of finance area for more information on the assignment process.

 Most of the topics in Finance require you to work empirically.
-If you apply for an empirical seminar topic at a chair of the Finance Area and your knowledge about STATA and financial databases is limited, you should also take the course FIN 604 – Stata in Finance that provides you with basic knowledge about programming with STATA and the use of financial databases.
-Please consult this website for more information.
+If you apply for an empirical seminar topic at a chair of the Finance Area and your knowledge about programming and financial databases is limited, you should also take the course FIN 604 – Stata in Finance, or FIN 687 – Python in Finance that provide you with basic knowledge about programming and the use of financial databases.
 The tutorials typically take place around the start date of the writing phase.

 In this course specific topics from the fields of “Asset Management”, “International Finance” or other areas of finance will be dealt with in depth.
 Students will have to work on the main topic of the seminar in some detail and write a term paper on a specific sub-topic that will be allocated to them.
 In the seminar, students will present their own paper, discuss another student's paper, and participate actively in the classroom discussions.